1978 FIFA World Cup: First round

 The biggest surprise of all came in Group 3, where Austria finished ahead of Brazil.
 The Austrians beat Spain and Sweden, while Brazil were held to draws by the same two teams.
 The draw between Brazil and Sweden was especially controversial; Welsh referee Clive Thomas awarded Brazil a very late corner kick, and Zico directly headed the kick into the net; but Thomas blew for time before Zico made contact with the ball, and the goal was disallowed.
 The Brazilian players were not happy with the decision, but the final result remained a 1–1 draw.
 Heading into their final group game, Brazil needed to beat Austria to be certain of advancing to the second round and managed a 1–0 win thanks to a goal from Roberto Dinamite.
 Brazil and Austria thus finished with the same number of points and the same goal difference, but Austria won the group by virtue of having scored more goals.

 Group 1 had the strongest line-up of teams in the first round, featuring Italy, the host Argentina, France and Hungary.
 The two places in the second round were claimed before the final round of games, with Italy and Argentina both beating France and Hungary.
 The match between Italy and Argentina decided who topped the group, and a goal from Roberto Bettega midway through the second half was enough to give that honour to Italy.
 It also forced Argentina to move out of Buenos Aires and play in Rosario.

-The 1978 World Cup marked the fourth and last occasion during which a national team did not wear its own kit to play a match (the first being in the 1934 World Cup third place match between Germany and Austria; the second in the 1950 World Cup first round match between Switzerland and Mexico and the third in the 1958 World Cup first round match between West Germany and Argentina).
+The 1978 World Cup marked the fourth and last occasion during which a national team did not wear its own kit to play a match (the first being in the 1934 World Cup match for third place between Germany and Austria; the second in the 1950 World Cup first round match between Switzerland and Mexico and the third in the 1958 World Cup first round match between West Germany and Argentina).
 The incident happened during the game between France and Hungary.
 Both teams arrived at the venue with only their white change kits, resulting in a delayed kickoff while officials went in search of the jerseys of a local team from Mar del Plata, Club Atlético Kimberley; the jerseys had vertical green and white stripes and were worn by France.